-The /n/ sound is typically used by the age of two and mastered by the age of three.
-If your child is not accurately and consistently using /n/ by the age of four, you want to seek help from a speech-language pathologist.
+Jan 15, 2022 The /n/ sound is typically used by the age of two and mastered by the age of three.
+If your child is not accurately and consistently using /n/ by the age of four, you should seek help from a speech-language pathologist.

 The sounds /m/ and /n/ are both voiced sounds.
 This means they require movement of the vocal cords (our voice box that is situated in our neck).
 This can be felt as vibrations at the neck when both sounds are produced.
-You can easily have your child feel this by making them tough their neck when producing the /n/ sound.
+Your child can feel this by touching their neck when doing /n/ sound articulation exercises.

 While producing the sound /n/, the lips are slightly separated while the tongue tip touches the back of the (upper) front teeth.
 The air flows through the nose, as in the sound /m/, and there is vibration at the throat.

 Once the /n/ sound is established in isolation, there is a need to join it to vowels and then consonants (to form syllables).
-Forming syllables (i.e. the sound along with other vowels like a, e, I, o and u) are the first steps towards using the sounds in longer utterances.
-Articulation training requires training with syllables, at words, in sentences and paragraphs and lastly within running speech/conversation.
+Forming syllables (i.e., the sound along with other vowels like a, e, i, o, and u) are the first steps towards using the sounds in longer utterances.
+Articulation training requires training with sounds in syllables, at words, in sentences and paragraphs, and lastly within running speech/conversation.

 Speech Blubs App has multiple activities that you can use to target specific speech sounds.
 The games are fun and highly engagable so your child won’t even realize that they are working on speech sounds!